serhatayata/serhatayata/README.md

 # 💫 About Me:
-I'm working as a Full Stack Developer<br>I'm currently working on .NET Technologies, IdentityServer4 and Docker
+- I'm working as a Full Stack Developer<br>
+- I'm currently interested in Microservices Architecture, Docker and IdentityServer4

 ## 🌐 Socials: